 Outdoor Play and Learning (OPAL)

-OPAL is an award-winning, mentor-supported school improvement programme that addresses all the areas that schools must plan for if they want to strategically and sustainably improve the quality of their play opportunities.
-OPAL is the only programme of its kind that has been independently proven to sustainably improve the quality of play in British primary schools.
+OPAL (Outdoor Play and Learning) is an award-winning, mentor-supported school improvement programme designed to enhance the quality of play opportunities for children.
+It addresses all the critical areas schools need to plan for to strategically and sustainably improve playtime.
+OPAL is unique in that it is the only programme independently proven to sustainably enhance the quality of play in British primary schools.
+Bank View School completed the OPAL mentorship programme from September 2022 to June 2024 and continues to implement it independently.

 OPAL at playtimes

-Our ethos of developing the whole child puts social interaction at the heart of what we do.
-We viewed the OPAL project as a way of redressing the balance and providing children with richer, more meaningful ways of interacting with their peers and catching up for the lost time.
-The development of social skills is crucial in providing children with a positive school experience and we are confident that our children – who now have a more purposeful, enjoyable and rewarding lunchtime experience – are fulfilled throughout every part of the day, which enables them to be more receptive to learning inside and outside the classroom.
-This, ultimately, fits our long-held belief that happy children learn best.
+Our ethos at Bank View School emphasizes the development of the whole child, placing social interaction at the heart of our activities.
+We embraced the OPAL project to rebalance and enrich children’s interactions with their peers, helping them make up for lost social time.
+Developing social skills is crucial for providing a positive school experience, and with OPAL, our children now enjoy a more purposeful, enjoyable, and rewarding lunchtime experience.
+This fulfilment permeates their entire day, making them more receptive to learning both inside and outside the classroom.
+We firmly believe that happy children learn best.

 ‘At Bank View, we recognise that in play children may need to make a noise, get dirty, make a mess and sometimes be out of the direct gaze of adults.
 We believe that the role of adults is to support the play process.
 We aim for children to have the opportunity for ‘free play’ within the school grounds.’